In this KB we will explain NIST Clear & Purge methods, and provide instructions for securely erasing drives using NIST 800-88 standard.

 - Overwrite EXT Command involves overwriting the data on a hard drive using a single pass of a fixed pattern such as zeros or a pseudorandom pattern.

-- Block Erase Command is used to erase flash memory devices such as solid-state drives by setting the voltage level on the individual storage elements to a substantially higher value than the normal voltage and drop it to zero.
+- Block Erase Command is used to erase flash memory devices such as solid-state drives by setting the voltage level on the individual storage elements to a substantially higher value than the normal voltage and dropping it to zero.
 NIST 800-88 guideline suggests writing the block erased SSD with binary 1s on all the user addressable memory locations followed by a second block erase command on the media.
 Alternatively, it recommends using the Secure Erase command if Block Erase is not supported on the SSD.

 There are specialized data erasure software tools aside from the manual commands to sanitize a hard disk drive and SSD, such as those based on the NIST 800-88 Clear and Purge methods.
-These software tools can securely erase a hard drive, computer, server, network printer, and even mobile devices.
-Compared to the manual techniques, data erasure tools can offer a more efficient, hassle-free, and comprehensive solution for wiping the hard drives.
+These software tools can securely erase a hard drive, computer, server, network printer, and even mobile device.
+Compared to manual techniques, data erasure tools can offer a more efficient, hassle-free, and comprehensive solution for wiping hard drives.
 Professional data erasure software can even facilitate systematic documentation to facilitate regulatory compliance.

-However, before adopting a data erasure software and making it a part of your media sanitization strategy, do consider a few important aspects.
+However, before adopting data erasure software and making it a part of your media sanitization strategy, do consider a few important aspects.
 Firstly, the software should be able to wipe the hard drive as per the prevalent standards like NIST 800-88, DoD, etc. ensuring the data is indeed erased as per a globally recognized standard and is removed forever.
 The tool should be able to automate the erasure process and reduce human intervention.
 And, it should have a systematic way to generate the documents to sufficiently support the audit and compliance needs.